chofski/netevo-py/README.md

 NetEvo is writen in Python and makes use of the networkx, numpy, and SciPy packages.

+The project website can be found at: http://www.netevo.org

 NetEvo is free software, you can redistribute it and/or modify it under the terms of the Non-Profit Open Software License ("Non-Profit OSL") 3.0.
 See the COPYING file for further details.